orontee/argos/README.rst

 (You may have to install the expected runtime, but Flatpak will warn you about that)::

-  $ flatpak-builder --user --install --force-clean builddir app.argos.Argos.json
+  $ flatpak-builder --user --install --force-clean builddir io.github.orontee.Argos.json

 Then to start the application use your desktop environment launcher, or from a shell run::

-  $ flatpak run app.argos.Argos
+  $ flatpak run io.github.orontee.Argos

 Other platform
 --------------